eddiewebb/json-resume/src/content/blog/school-board-candidate/index.md

     * Developed a platform serving 60,000+ employees, and 5,000 IT Staff
     * Transformed multiple departments from "legacy"  to modern software teams
     (reducing costs and boosting morale)
+* Served on the Board of Directors for Seymour Osman Community Center, a project of Dover’s Housing Authority.
+    * Reviewed and approved annual operating budget and monthly progress
+    * Managed strategic initiatives in cooperation with local nonprofits and government
+    * Researched and secured Grants and funding
 * Career change into Sales as Solutions Engineering at CircleCI, a software startup from San Francisco
     * Helping other customers achieve similar transformations like we saw at Liberty
     * Promoted to Global Director 9 months into role